Feversun/apple-doc-mcp/CONTRIBUTING.md

-# Contributing to Apple Doc MCP
+# Contributing to Rive Doc MCP

-Thank you for considering contributing to Apple Doc MCP! 🍎
+Thank you for considering contributing to Rive Doc MCP! 🎨

 ## Quick Start